Details about the directory

 • Service Principal Name

 The Service Account must be configured with AES 128 bit or 256 bit encryption.
-To configure encryption in Kerberos, do the following:
+To configure encryption in Kerberos:

 1. Start Active Directory Users and Computers.

-2. View the properties of the Service Account you created for the gateway.
+2. View the properties of the Service Account that you created for the gateway.

 3. Click the Account tab.

-4. Under the Account Options section, select one or both of the following:
+4. In the Account Options section, select one or both of the following:

 • Kerberos AES 128 bit encryption